emojicode/emojicode.github.io/src/guides/packageAPI.md

 # The Package API

->!N The Package API is subject to constant change and will drastically change
->!N in Emojicode 0.5.

-The package API allows to write a package whose logic can be implemented (partly if needed) in C. This allows you to expand Emojicode’s capabilities, like accessing special system APIs.
+The package API allows to write a package whose logic can be implemented (partly if needed) in C++.
+This allows you to expand Emojicode’s capabilities, like accessing special system APIs.

 >!H Make sure that you have read [Packages](../reference/packages.html) and
 >!H understand how packages work.

-The C API is specific to the Real-Time Engine.
-APIs of other Emojicode Engines may be different.

 ## Native Binaries